Renga: Structure of and conventions of Hyakuin renga

-The hyakuin renga sequence begins with the hokku (発句), a 5-7-5 mora verse which was the origin of the later genre haiku.
+The hyakuin renga sequence begins with the hokku (発句), a 5-7-5 mora verse which was the origin of the late haiku genre.
 Unlike the following verses, the hokku in a renga session was expected to reflect the reality of the ba—its geographical location, season, etc.—and was also the only verse expected to be able to stand independently as a poem.
 The composition of the hokku was usually left to a skilled poet, and professional renga poets would sometimes be commissioned to write them during their travels.
 Often, the hokku would be written by the guest of the session, with the host responding with the second verse.
-Two technical conventions that carried over to haiku were the seasonal word kigo (季語) and a “cutting word” kireji (切字).
+Two technical conventions that carried over to haiku were the seasonal word kigo (季語) and a "cutting word" kireji (切字).
 The hokku was followed by the wakiku (脇句), daisan (第三), the names for the second and third verses respectively.
 Including these two, the rest of the linked verses were called tsukeku (付句), and verses 4-99 together were called the hiraku (平句).
 The final verse was called the ageku (挙句).

 During a renga session, the verses were transcribed onto a paper known as kaishi (懐紙), using four sheets, or eight sides of paper, total.
 The first side (初折 sho-ori) and last side (名残折 nagori-no-ori) contained 8 verses each, and the rest of the sides contained 14 verses each.
-There were various structural rules based on the paper layout, the most important being the “four blossoms eight moons” rule (四花八月).
-Each sheet should include one verse that used the word hana (花), or blossoms, and each side should include one verse that used the word tsuki (月) to mean moon specifically (as opposed to “month”).
-Sometimes the “moon” on the last page would be omitted, leaving seven “moons,” making that half of rule more flexible than the number of “blossom” verses, which were considered more important and were usually composed by senior poets or those of higher social status.
+There were various structural rules based on the paper layout, the most important being the "four blossoms eight moons" rule (四花八月).
+Each sheet should include one verse that used the word hana (花), or blossoms, and each side should include one verse that used the word tsuki (月) to mean moon specifically (as opposed to "month").
+Sometimes the "moon" on the last page would be omitted, leaving seven "moons," making that half of rule more flexible than the number of "blossom" verses, which were considered more important and were usually composed by senior poets or those of higher social status.